awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-patch-manager.md

 # Automate organization\-wide patching using a Quick Setup patch policy<a name="quick-setup-patch-manager"></a>

 With Quick Setup, a capability of AWS Systems Manager, you can create patch policies powered by Patch Manager\.
 A patch policy defines the schedule and baseline to use when automatically patching your Amazon Elastic Compute Cloud \(Amazon EC2\) instances and other managed nodes\.
 Using a single patch policy configuration, you can define patching for all accounts in multiple AWS Regions in your organization, for only the accounts and Regions you choose, or for a single account\-Region pair\.
-For more information about patch policies, see [Introducing patch policies](patch-policies-about.md)\.
+For more information about patch policies, see [Using Quick Setup patch policies](patch-manager-policies.md)\.

 **Prerequisite**
 To define a patch policy for a node using Quick Setup, the node must be a *managed node*\.
 For more information about managing your nodes, see [Setting up AWS Systems Manager](systems-manager-setting-up.md)\.

 **Important**
 Systems Manager supports several methods for scanning managed nodes for patch compliance\.
 If you implement more than one of these methods at a time, the patch compliance information you see is always the result of the most recent scan\.
 Results from previous scans are overwritten\.
 If the scanning methods use different patch baselines, with different approval rules, the patch compliance information can change unexpectedly\.
-For more information, see [Avoiding unintentional patch compliance data overwrites](avoid-patch-compliance-overwrites.md)\.
+For more information, see [Avoiding unintentional patch compliance data overwrites](patch-manager-compliance-data-overwrites.md)\.

 ## Supported Regions for patch policy configurations<a name="patch-policies-supported-regions"></a>